andreasalmgren/pgk-workspace/readme.txt

-Labs for the PGK-grundkurs given in Scala HT2021
+Labs for the PGK2021 given in Scala